jonasthewolf/gsn2x/doc/src/migration.md

 Remove all `horizontalIndex` again and try to render the diagrams.
 The ranking algorithm was improved.
 Thus, problems should be minimized.
 Introduce the `horizontalIndex` again, where necessary to achieve the desired diagram.

+I change the options are parsed.
+Since the input files are handed over using positional arguments, all options now require a `=` to assign the values.

 When drafting a new assurance case you can now have "empty" nodes with just an identifier.
 To do so, use the empty dictionary syntax of YAML: